Department of Health Sciences

-The Department of Health Sciences (DHS) is part of the School of Health Professions (SHP), which serves the citizens of Missouri through its outstanding research, community service clinics, and the education of students.
+The Department of Health Sciences (DHS) is part of the College of Health Sciences (CHS), which serves the citizens of Missouri through its outstanding research, community service clinics, and the education of students.

 The Bachelor of Health Science in Health Science degree program is a flexible, non-clinical program designed to provided students a broad overview of health care, preparing them for graduate school in health care or non-clinical health careers.
 This degree allows students to apply up-to-date theoretical and pragmatic knowledge to the field of health care.
 Using a holistic and flexible approach, the Health Sciences program prepares graduates to speak the language of clinicians, understand the work environment of health and human service facilities, and hold critical business acumen to contribute to diverse organizations around the world.